 Two-Factor Auth Screen

-The Two-Factor Auth screen displays setting to configure and enable two-factor authentication (2FA) on TrueNAS SCALE.
+The Two-Factor Auth screen displays settings to configure and enable two-factor authentication (2FA) on TrueNAS SCALE.

 Two-factor authentication is time-based and requires a correct system time setting.